santiagosayshey/OMesh/README.md

 ## Backdoors

-This version of the code contains 4 intentional vulnerabilities that compromise the system's security.
+This version of the code **contains 4 intentional vulnerabilities that compromise the system's security**.
 These backdoors have been carefully obfuscated and are designed to be challenging to identify and exploit.

 ## Testing Protocol